garvit811/Currency-Converter/README.md

 - 🌙 Add dark mode support
 - ⭐ Save favorite currency pairs
 - 📱 Make it PWA-ready for offline usage

 ---

+## 📜 License

+    - This project is licensed under the MIT License.
+    - You’re free to use and modify it with attribution.

+---